midoribowen/MadLibs-Android/README.md

 # MadLibs-Android

-#### A MadLibs App written using Android Studio and Java, Thursday March 17th, 2016
+#### A MadLibs App written using Android Studio and Java, Tuesday March 15th, 2016

 #### By Midori Bowen & Illia Kuchko